ashbaldry/shiny.destroy/README.md

 <!-- badges: end -->

-The aim of {shiny.destroy} is to allow dynamic shiny modules to be removed from both the UI and server.
+The aim of {shiny.destroy} is to allow inputs and modules created in a shiny application to be removed without keeping any trace of them within the realm of the shiny application.

 ## Installation

+Install the latest version of {shiny.destroy} on GitHub

 ```r
 require("remotes")